Aeium/blog/_posts/2017-11-7-Wolframs-Atoms.md

 Rule 30 shows that these features of turbulence do not need to previously exist at all.
 They are spontaneously created by the automation iterating over time.
 This means that they are fundamentally new structures in the world.
 Although they might be sensitive to microscopic differences in the previous state, that does not mean they are described or caused by those differences.

 Rule 30 proves this by counterexample.
 How could the chaotic behavior in this automation be described or caused by microscopic features that do not exist in this model?

+Cellular Automata like rule 30 or rule 110 seem to capture a very complex problem, but one that can be represented as the sum of many simple operations.
+This phenomena poses a challenge to reductionistic methods of science, because their secret remains elusive even though the agents involved in the pehenomea are completely described.
+A little fragment of natures hidden magic, working in binary and avalible on your computer screen.